xuankimtran/docs-1/pages/katalon-analytics/docs/org-level-roles-privileges.md

 In Katalon TestOps, Organization members are assigned different roles with varying permissions and privileges.
 Those roles are only valid within each Organization.

-You can find the detailed permissions for each role in the following table:
+You can find the detailed permissions for each role in the following tables:

 <table>
 	<tbody>